custom-dev-tools/grunt-cache-killer/README.md

       - `{sha1}` eg: `a20a181e3C2a813ae08c22fb9d61133c315517bb`
       - `{sha224}` eg: `d157aefcf36cdc966737aa0dc4ea85d720652185550c248de9d018f9`
       - `{sha256}` eg: `8736ba042ee82bc70676c964b6f7b05e063e1957c95Cb80e4f15f8b01e69c9ad`

-      For a full list of available algorithms, at the command prompt type `openssl list -digest-algorithms`.<br>
+        **Tip:** Use one of the below listed commands at the command prompt for a full list of available algorithms on your system.
+        ```
+        // For newer versions of OpenSSL.
+        openssl list -digest-algorithms

-      For older versions of OpenSSL, at the command prompt type `openssl list-message-digest-algorithms`.<br>
+        // For older versions of OpenSSL.
+        openssl list-message-digest-algorithms
+        ```

   - If a **string** is used, then that string is inserted. eg: `mask: 'my-string'`

 - `length` (number) - A number value that is used to set the length of the mask.
 The default value is `-1`.